is email secure

 How the Clustdoc client management system helps you move away from email

-The submitted files never leave the platform.
-Approvals, comments, and submissions are also centralized and saved in your secure account.
+The submitted files never leave the platform: approvals, comments, and submissions are also centralized and saved in your secure online account.

-There’s no forwarding, no uncontrolled copies, no storage on personal devices.
+There’s no forwarding, no uncontrolled copies, no storage on personal devices and it’s easy to set expiration dates and digital privacy rules for your client’s data.

 Every action is auditable, and each access is permission-based, which keeps sensitive flows within a structured, compliant environment.

-Instead of trying to fix email’s weaknesses, Clustdoc gives you a workflow designed to avoid them altogether.
+Instead of working around how email operates, Clustdoc gives you a workflow designed to avoid its limitations altogether.

 If you’re ready to transform and strengthen your client-facing interactions with a dedicated professional tool, we’re here to help.